jefimh/OutFast/README.md

 <summary> 🛠 Ideas for game concepts </summary>

 - You are trying to find your way to an exam.
 The doors are closing soon, but you are lost in the M building.
-- You are at campus at midnight, and must run to the subway while a monster is chasing you.
+- You are at campus at midnight and must run to the subway while a monster is chasing you.
 - You are lost in a shopping mall and must find the exit.
 - You are on a field trip and must find a bathroom.
 - You are lost in a hypercube and must teleport your way out.
 - You are from the bomb squad and must find and defuse a bomb before it goes off.
 - You are an adventurer who searches through a dungeon full of monsters and other characters.
-- You are a cat, lost and alone in a cyber city, and must find your cat family.
+- You are a cat, lost and alone in a cyber city, and must find your cat's family.
 </details>

-You are completely free to design any text based game you want.
+You are completely free to design any text-based game you want.
 However, in order for this to be a good programming task we also have some practical requirements that you need to take into consideration, you can read these below in _Exercise 6.2_.